Optimal Initialization in Depth: Lyapunov Initialization and Limit Theorems for Deep Leaky ReLU Networks: Introduction

 \item \textbf{Lyapunov Initialization:} We propose a novel strategy that explicitly sets the Lyapunov exponent to zero to maximize stability.
 We further introduce Sampled Lyapunov Initialization to mitigate depth-dependent stochastic fluctuations predicted by our Central Limit Theorem.
 (Section~\ref{section:Initalization})

-\item \textbf{Theoretical Analysis of Standard Initialization:} We demonstrate that widely used methods, such as He and standard Orthogonal initialization, yield negative Lyapunov exponents in low-width regimes, precisely quantifying the vanishing of activations in deep networks.
-On the other hand, in infinite width, He initialization leads to zero Lyapunov exponent.
+\item \textbf{Theoretical Analysis of Standard Initialization:} We demonstrate that widely used methods, such as He and standard orthogonal initialization, yield negative Lyapunov exponents in low-width regimes, precisely quantifying the vanishing of activations in deep networks.
+On the other hand, in infinite width, He initialization and standard orthogonal initialization lead to a zero Lyapunov exponent.
 (Section~\ref{section:Initalization}) \end{itemize}

 We discuss our experimental evidence in Section~\ref{section:Experiments} and conclude the paper with Section~\ref{section:Conclusion}.